042. Clippy, The F*cking Clown

 The Assistant was one part of an enormous release of Office.
 The remainder of this chapter details some of the other challenges in building Office 97 on the platform and infrastructure described in the previous section.
 The product reviews were ultimately mixed, but hardly universal, as we will see in the end of this chapter.

-As we will see in future chapters, we stuck with and improved the Assistant in the next release of Office.
+We stuck with and improved the Assistant in the next release of Office.
 By the second subsequent release we retired the feature, albeit in a humorous way.
 In parallel with Office 97 an effort began to bring the Assistant to Windows for use by third party developers.
 Microsoft Agent had much richer interactions using early speech recognition and voice but lacked deeper integration with applications unless coded by developers.
 Agent was used in Windows XP and remained available for some years.

 The other lesson from the Clippy experience is clearly how amazing it was that Microsoft even considered such a high-risk feature.
 Imagine doing a feature that you know at launch will have some people significantly annoyed with you but doing so also knowing that you could reach some other new customers or bring joy to customers that were otherwise worried.
 The whole business relies on upgrading existing customers and attracting new customers when all of them have an option of doing nothing or going to one of several competitors.
 The Microsoft that made Clippy is the risk-taking company that I admired so much.
 It was the failure of Clippy and the lack of repercussions that in a sense that cemented my own connection to the company.
 I got way more grief outside the company than inside.